To Tell or Not to Tell

 I spent nine months untangling this question.
 The answer led me to understand that many people in South Africa must navigate dueling responsibilities—one shaped by scientific medicine and international aid, the other shaped by concerns for family and friends.
 It also revealed that doctors, activists, and organizers who collaborate directly with those living with HIV/AIDS—to understand their worldviews—will be more effective in helping to reduce the stigma of the disease.

-I met and became friends with the sisters Amahle and Zethu (not their real names) in 2008 during fieldwork in Durban, South Africa.
+I met and became friends with the sisters Amahle and Zethu (pseudonyms) in 2008 during fieldwork in Durban, South Africa.
 I was there to study culture and communication about HIV/AIDS in isiZulu—the language of over 10 million Zulu speakers today—and English.

 At the time, the HIV infection rate in South Africa was about 25 percent.
 Despite this high rate of incidence, there was a pervasive, sometimes violent HIV stigma in the townships.
 People were ostracized, thrown out of their homes, beaten, and in rare cases even killed for revealing their status, sometimes by members of their own family.